 Be a Beach Bodybuilder

 Are you one of those people who thinks the human body only has 2 muscles – chest and arms?
 I call you guys beach bodybuilders, because you only work out the muscles you see at the beach.
 If your gym routine starts off everyday with bench press, and then moves on to curls, you have some work to do.
 Get under the bar and start squatting.
 A big upper body with toothpick legs just looks funny.
-If you aren’t including these 3 best exercises to build muscle, your workout program is lacking.

 Leave Your Mark on the Equipment